ALEEEHU/World-Simulator/README.md

   title={ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies}, author={Yuan, Jinyan and Yang, Bangbang and Wang, Keke and Pan, Panwang and Ma, Lin and Zhang, Xuehai and Liu, Xiao and Cui, Zhaopeng and Ma, Yuewen}, journal={arXiv preprint arXiv:2506.14315}, year={2025}
 }

+@article{dominici2025dreamanywhere,
+  title={DreamAnywhere: Object-Centric Panoramic 3D Scene Generation},
+  author={Dominici, Edoardo Alberto and Hladky, Jozef and Verhoeven, Floor and Radl, Lukas and Deixelberger, Thomas and Ainetter, Stefan and Drescher, Philipp and Hauswiesner, Stefan and Coomans, Arno and Nazzaro, Giacomo and others}, journal={arXiv preprint arXiv:2506.20367}, year={2025}
+}